 - Have your pets examined by a GVC veterinarian

 - Get started on preventive medication (see below) seasonally or as needed depending on exposure potential

 - If infested, consider treating your house – regular vacuuming and washing of your pet’s bedding can help; do-it-yourself insecticide treatment or professional exterminating services may be needed if your home has a heavy infestation

 - If infested, consider treating your yard – limiting shady and brushy areas (fleas and ticks love them) and using insecticides may limit the population and decrease risk to your pets

-For dogs, NexGard is another great option for flea and tick control.
+For dogs, NexGard is a great option for flea and tick control.
 It is an oral medication formulated as a beef-flavored chew that kills fleas and ticks for one month.
 It is approved for use in puppies eight weeks of age and greater who weigh at least 4 pounds.

-Both of these are applied monthly.
+Revolution and Revolution Plus are topical products which are applied monthly.
 In dogs, Revolution kills fleas and is effective against the American dog tick.
 This particular type of tick is the most widespread tick species in the United States and is the most common one found on animals in our area.
 It also kills heartworms.
 In cats, Revolution Plus kills fleas and three species of ticks (deer ticks, American dog ticks, and Gulf Coast ticks) and will also kill heartworms, scabies mites, ear mites, roundworms, and hookworms.
 Both Revolution and Revolution Plus are topical and waterproof.
 Revolution is safe for puppies as young as six weeks of age and Revolution Plus is safe for kittens eight weeks of age and older.